potswa/cxx_function/README.md

 3. Use `function_container` only for persistent storage; don't pass it around everywhere.
 It's not suitable as a value type.
     Use `function` for that.
 Do not try to hack the allocator model using `propagate_on_container_*_assignment`.

 4. If you're afraid about copies running against resource constraints, use `unique_*`.
+Note that when you give a `function` to someone, they may (in theory) make unlimited copies of it.
+On the other hand, resource exhaustion is something that allocators manage, so you should be prepared for this case and not "afraid" of it :) .

+5. The memory resource backing the allocators must persist as long as any functions may be alive and using the storage.
+    Always assert that memory resources (pools) are empty before freeing them, lest references go dangling.
+Do not pass custom-allocated functions to a library that will retain them indefinitely, unless you're willing to take a risk by either
+    (a) destroying the pool at the last possible moment before program termination or (b) not destroying the pool at all.

 Bugs